 holding my nose?
 Do non-Parkinson's people have difficulty

 maintaining pressure in the airway?

-One more question is about the Songbirds CD.
-Is there a reason
+About the Songbirds CD: Is there a reason

 why the exercises are mostly in the lower registers?

 Answer: Regarding your "growl" on exhalation, resolved with holding